 Practical Solutions

 There is a great wealth of available information for improving equity in schools.
 A simple Google search will uncover contemporary research, helpful texts, and engaging blog posts.
-Since Visionary Teaching is all about sharing practical strategies with educators, we will offer 4 easy ways to improve equity in your school or classroom.
+Since Visionary Teaching is all about sharing practical strategies with educators, we will offer FOUR easy ways to improve equity in your school or classroom.

 1) Universal Design for Learning

-Universal Design for Learning (UDL) is a framework that seeks to eliminate potential barriers to learning so that all students have fair access to instruction.
 When we consider UDL, we acknowledge that our students are diverse and that factors such as disability, socioeconomics, culture, and background knowledge make a one-size-fits-all approach to teaching problematic.
 You can learn more about UDL and discover some new ways to engage, teach, and assess your diverse learners.

 2) Student Choice

-Try to give your students as many choices as possible; offering choice in how they will take in new information and choice in how they will demonstrate what has been learned.
 One great way to approach this is through the use of choice boards.
 Choice boards not only allow students to discover their strengths and preferences, but also help them increase engagement and learning by playing to their strengths.

-3) Use Diverse Texts in Your Classroom
+3) Use Diverse Texts

 All students should feel represented in their curriculum materials.
 Our reading materials and media selections should be as diverse as the people in our communities.
-Choose resources that represent a range of gender, are, culture, and ability/disability.
+Choose resources that represent a range of gender, age, culture, and ability/disability.

 4) Opportunities to Respond

 Every learner needs as many opportunities as possible to interact with content.
 When we call on one student at a time to answer questions, it can be very difficult to offer every student a fair chance to participate.
 Embracing whole-group opportunities to respond (OTR) allows all students to receive a large number of chances to engage in a lesson.
-Many OTR strategies offer equity by eliminating barriers to learning that may be experienced by English language learners or students with disabilities.
-And, many of these OTR activities will leave students feeling like they are playing games!